|

 Tucson Area:

-Rd, Tucson - (520) 294-2624 Spanish Mission on the old mission
+(520) 294-2624 Spanish Mission on the old mission trail.
+The

-to Exit 92 - San Xavier Rd.
+Exit 92 - San Xavier Rd.
 Travel west on San Xavier to Little

 Nogales Dr. Turn north on little Nogales Dr and west again